Are You Ready for the End of the Flash Browser Plug-In in 2020?

 This really is the end of the road for web based Flash.
 No web based Flash content will work after the cut-off.

-That gives you three short years to plan and execute the conversion of any Flash based content to modern web standards.
+That gives you three short years to plan and execute the conversion of your Flash based content to HTML5.
 Either convert it, or lose it after Flash is gone.

 Short answer is anything on the web that requires the installation of the Adobe Flash plugin.